AngelEsquivelJr/JerseyStoreApplication/README.md

 - The project will be designed to be as user friendly and as easy to use as possible.
 - The search feature will be useful to find whatever specific item you need.
 The sorted items will also make it simple to find an item.
-- The project is currently in the beginning of its development cycle.
+- The project is currently in the beginning of its development cycle, and currently only has a logon view implemented.

 ### Development Plan - Time Table